srsran/srsRAN_Project_docs/docs/source/tutorials/source/k8s/source/index.rst

     :width: 75%
     :align: center

-This tutorial uses the following hardware:
+This tutorial we will cover the following topics:

-   - Server (Running srsRAN Project CU/DU)

-      - CPU: AMD Ryzen 7 5700G
+    - Set up K8s/K3s nodes
+        - Install realtime kernel
+        - Tune system performance via TuneD
-      - MEM: 64GB
+        - Install DPDK
-      - NIC: Intel Corporation 82599ES 10-Gigabit
-      - OS: Ubuntu 22.04 (5.15.0-1067-realtime)
+        - Install and configure the SR-IOV plugin

-   - Falcon-RX/812/G xHaul Switch (w/ PTP grandmaster)
+    - Set up PTP syncronization
-   - Foxconn RPQN-7800E (v3.1.13q.551p1)
+        - LLS-C1 and LLS-C3
+    - Set up core network Open5gs
+    - Set up gNB
+        - Connecting to cluster external core networks and SMOs using a LoadBalancer
+        - Connecting to cluster internal core networks and SMOs
+        - Assing DPDK devices using SR-IOV plugin
+        - Assing DPDK devices without SR-IOV plugin
+        - Using srsRAN Project with a SMO
+    - Run load testing
-   - COTS UE
+        - cyclictest
+        - srsRAN RU Emulator
+    - Visualizing KPIs via Grafana

-This tutorial requires a functional Kubernetes cluster v1.24 or newer.
-We are using Ubuntu 22.04 on the worker node.
-If you chose to use another operating system, please refer to the operating system specific documentation for the installation of Kubernetes and configuration of the system.
-As previously stated, this tutorial requires a basic understanding of Kubernetes and Helm.
+In this tutorial we will be using a single node cluster based on Ubuntu 24.04.
+We require at least Kubernetes version 1.24 or newer.
+Also, this tutorial requires a basic understanding of Kubernetes and Helm.

 CU/DU
 =====

 The CU/DU is provided by the srsRAN Project gNB.
 The Open Fronthaul (OFH) Library provides the necessary interface between the DU and the RU.
-The DU is connected to the Falcon switch via SFP+ fiber cable.

 RU
-==

-The Foxconn RPQN-7800E RU is used as the RU in this setup.
-This is a Split 7.2x indoor O-RU.
-The RU is connected to the Falcon-RX via SFP+ fiber cable through the main fronthaul interface.
+===

+For this tutorial you can use every of the RUs supported by the srsRAN.
+You can find a list of supported RUs in the srsRAN documentation.

+TODO: Add link to supported RUs

 5G Core
 =======